rtsmith/solrr.net/_posts/2014-11-08-les-sins-michael.markdown

 category: audio
 soundcloud: 173360343
 ---
-After a few rousing singles Toro y Moi's dancefloor-oriented moniker produces the debut album.
+After a few rousing singles the debut album from Toro y Moi's dancefloor-oriented moniker is here.
-The work moves across an array of sentiments employing solid song writing and hooks in all the right places.
+Modern funk and classic house shuffles arranged with with a pop music sensibility keep the album cohesive and engaging.
-Areas of funky bits and classic house shuffles keep the head bobbing and the album as a whole cohesive.
 The unique 'ardcore vibes on "Call" and breaks on "Drop" are particular highlights.